-There’s a small number of things nobody wants to talk about: dangerous territories entered only by therapists, newscasters, and stand-up comedians.
+There’s a small number of things nobody ever wants to talk about.
 You can probably come up with most of them—imagine yourself around the dinner table with family or friends, and think of the last conversations you’d like to have.

-One of these topics, pedophilia, summons an incredible outrage whenever it’s brought up.
-Public reactions to recent news stories remind us of how serious we are about protecting children.
+One of these topics, pedophilia, is likely to summon strong feelings whenever it’s brought up.
+Public reactions to news stories can remind us of how serious we are—or should be—about protecting children.
 And our outrage makes a lot of sense: nobody is more vulnerable than kids, and sexual advances on them are inherently violent.
-It’s so disturbing to hear about these things because we wish deeply that they would never happen at all.
+It’s so disturbing to hear about these things, because we wish deeply that they would never happen at all.

 Pedophilia is a sexual attraction to children.
 It was defined in the late nineteenth century but has been researched only in the past few decades.
 It’s known as pedophilic disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the big book that most mental health clinicians in the United States use to diagnose their clients.
 A pedophile has intense urges toward, and fantasies about, children; these must persist for some period of time (six months according to DSM-5) and may or may not be acted upon.
-Not all pedophiles are child molesters, and vice versa— the former fantasize about children, and the latter sexually abuse them.
+Not all pedophiles are child molesters, and vice versa—pedophiles fantasize about children, and child molesters sexually abuse them.

 Pedophilia vs. Pedophilia OCD

-But another group responds very differently to these thoughts, which feel like a challenge to everything they believe they really are.
+But another group responds very differently to these thoughts, which feel like a threat to everything they believe they really are.
 They have a form of obsessive-compulsive disorder (OCD) referred to as pedophilia OCD, or POCD.
-Subtypes like POCD aren’t distinct conditions—they’re convenient ways of referring to a specific, common set of OCD symptoms.
-Like any subtype, POCD involves obsessions (intrusive, unwanted thoughts) and compulsions (repetitive behaviors aimed at getting rid of the distress caused by obsessions).
+Like any subtype of OCD, POCD involves obsessions (intrusive, unwanted thoughts) and compulsions (repetitive behaviors aimed at getting rid of the distress caused by obsessions).
 But with POCD, symptoms follow a very specific theme: unwanted sexual thoughts about children.

-Typically, POCD compulsions revolve around past, present and future themes:
+Typically, POCD compulsions revolve around past, present and future behavior.
+Here are some examples: